Omkar-Wagh/Git/readme.txt

 this command unstage the file from the git stagging environment

-6).git commit -m " first commit by omkar" add the files to the remote repository
+6).git commit -m " first commit by omkar" add the files to the remote repository with message

+7).git log
+represent the commit history with time Author

+8).